formkit/docs-content/essentials/schema.md

 FormKit's schema is a JSON-serializable data format for storing DOM structures and component implementations including FormKit forms.
 Although created specifically for implementing forms the format is capable of generating any HTML markup or using any third party components.
 Schemas are rendered using FormKit's `<FormKitSchema>` component.

-A schema is an array of objects, where each object defines a single HTML element or component.
-These two object types have their own structural definition.
+A schema is an array of objects, where each object defines a single HTML element, component, or text node.
+Simple strings produce text nodes, while components and HTML elements are defined with two different objects (referred to as `$el` and `$cmp`).

 ## HTML Elements ($el)